liamcrismani/premier-league-stadiums/README.md

 ### Objectives
 - Create a database of premier league football club stadiums
 - Store stadium location as Points
-- Visualise in Zoho Analytics with tooltips with extra detail (ticket prices, stadium capacity etc)
+- Visualise in Zoho Analytics with tooltips with extra detail (ticket prices, stadium capacity etc).
+You can see that ultra basic dashboard here https://analytics.zoho.eu/open-view/254652000000052123
 - Have fun

 ### Known issues